matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 <a name="addRowsFromSimpleArray" id="addRowsFromSimpleArray"></a>
 ### `addRowsFromSimpleArray()`

-Adds many rows from an array containing arrays of column values.
+Adds multiple rows from an array containing arrays of column values.

 Row metadata cannot be added with this method.